mogryzko/NLP-Projects/Grammar Creator/README.txt

-Grammar Tagger using Cocke–Younger–Kasami (CYK) algorithm
+Grammar Tree Tagger using Cocke–Younger–Kasami (CYK) algorithm
 ---------------------------------------------------------

-Learns from dataset of grammars (parse_train.dat) and finds most likely grammar tag sequence for test data (parse_dev.dat).
+Learns from dataset of grammar trees (parse_train.dat) and finds most likely grammar tree tag sequence for test data (parse_dev.dat).
 All files for this project are written in python 2.7

 ----------------------------------